smartninja/smartninja-nosql/README.md

 SmartNinja ODM is a simple ODM tool which helps you **switch** between these NoSQL database systems: **TinyDB**, **Firestore**, **MongoDB** and **Cosmos DB** (via MongoDB API).

 TinyDB is used for localhost development.
-The advantage is that it saves you time configuring a Firestore or Cosmos emulator on localhost.
+The advantage is that it saves you time configuring a Firestore or MonogDB or Cosmos emulator on localhost.

 When you deploy your web app to Google App Engine, Heroku or Azure App Service, the ODM figures out the new environment (through env variables) and switches the database accordingly.